SV-ZeroOne/sv-zeroone.github.io/writeups/vh-mr-robot.md

 ```

 The user enumeration scan did not pick up anything this time.
 We can however utilize the wp-login.php pages error messages to help use enumerate a correct username.
 Notice the different Error messages in the screenshot below.
 It helps us to deduce the `elliot` is a correct username.

-If you wondering how we found elliot it involves a bit of  open-source intelligence (OSNIT) gathering using google to ask who is Mr. Robot?
+If you wondering how we found elliot it was an educated guess and involves a bit of open-source intelligence (OSNIT) gathering using google to ask who is Mr. Robot?
 If you are a fan of the show you will know that Mr. Robot is a construct within Elliot Alderson's mind.

 ![Wordpress user enumeration](\assets\images\vh_mr_robot\mr_robot_wordpress_user_enum_1.jpg)